Find an Orthodontist near you

 Do teeth shift back after braces?

 Without correctly using your retainer after your braces treatment, your teeth have a stronger chance of shifting and undoing the work of your orthodontic treatment.
-Your braces work by apply subtle pressure on your teeth that slowly shifts them into proper alignment, so when your braces are removed there’s always the chance that your teeth will move out of position.
+Your braces work by applying subtle pressure on your teeth that slowly shifts them into proper alignment, so when your braces are removed there’s always the chance that your teeth will move out of position again.
 However, the amount of movement is unpredictable and can differ from person to person.

 This is why wearing your retainer per your orthodontist’s instructions is important.
-Regularly wearing your retainer can help keep your perfectly aligned teeth in place post-treatment.
+Regularly wearing your retainer can help keep your perfectly aligned teeth in place after treatment.
 And if you play any form of contact sport, then we recommend that you wear a mouthguard to protect your straightened teeth.

 What if your teeth are straight but your jaw has become misaligned?

-No matter how straight your teeth are, if you’re experiencing pain or discomfort in your jaw then chances are that it may be misaligned.
-A sudden misalignment of your jaw can affect your daily life, such as how you eat, talk and even sleep.
+No matter how straight your teeth are, sometimes it is the jaws that may be misaligned and this can create bite issues.
+A misalignment of your jaw can affect your daily life, such as how you eat, talk and even sleep.

 • tightness of the jaw

-• pain in your jaw, temple, back or shoulder
+• pain in your jaw, temple or ears

 • difficulty speaking or chewing food